The Decline of Local Public Services:

 Who is to Blame Game:

-NOT their fault!
+Here is the problem, it’s NOT their fault!
 These cuts to local services and facilities were not imposed wilfully by your local council but rather as a necessity to somehow try and balance the books as they saw their public purse dwindling as money left the local economy and their tax receipts dropped.

 So, Where’s the Money Gone?

-rise of the out of town centre BIG BOX Retailers such as Aldi, Lidl, Morrisons, Asda, Sainsbury, M&S and Tesco, and more recently accelerated by the big online retailers such as the like of Amazon who currently extracting an unprecedented and disproportionate large percentage of our local economy’s wealth and resources, which unfortunately has led to the decline and destruction of our local high streets and independent stores.
+Money leaving your local economies is not new.
+It has been a long slow burn for the last 30-40 years, with the rise of the out of town centre BIG BOX Retailers such as Aldi, Lidl, Morrisons, Asda, Sainsbury, M&S and Tesco, and more recently accelerated by the big online retailers such as the like of Amazon who currently extracting an unprecedented and disproportionate large percentage of our local economy’s wealth and resources, which unfortunately has led to the decline and destruction of our local high streets and independent stores.

-Simply Follow the money:
+Simply Follow Your Money:

-local business, 68% of it STAYS and recirculates back into your local economy to be spent again.
+It's a simple fact, when your pound is spent at a local business, 68% of it STAYS and recirculates back into your local economy to be spent again.
 When your pound is spent at a Big Box Retailer 64% of it LEAVES your local economy, when your pound is spent with Online Giants 100% LEAVES, never to be spent in your local economy again!

 It’s Not Rocket Science!

-SAVE and RETAIN your local economy's wealth, local business and therefore local jobs.
+Buying from a local independent business helps to SAVE and RETAIN your local economy's wealth, local business and therefore local jobs.

 Convenience is King and Money Walks!

-Convenience is King, people unwittingly began to spend more and more money with online giants like eBay, ASOS Amazon etc. While using these platforms this led to the local money supply dwindling faster than ever, as wages earned by local people were being spent with businesses and strangers hundreds or thousands of miles away.
+The decline of the velocity and departure of the local pound began to accelerate at an unprecedented rate as the online shopping phenomenon started to take shape.
+Because Convenience is King, people unwittingly began to spend more and more money with online giants like eBay, ASOS Amazon etc. While using these platforms this led to the local money supply dwindling faster than ever, as wages earned by local people were being spent with businesses and strangers hundreds or thousands of miles away.
 This leads to a loss of income for local tax-paying businesses attempting to provide these products to local consumers at the best price possible.

 It Is the Law of the Jungle: